zirkc/ably-java/README.md

 ## Using the Realtime and REST API

-The Realtime library for Java is downloadable as a JAR at our [Github releases page](https://github.com/ably/ably-java/releases).
-You can either download the full JAR which includes all dependencies, or just the library but it will be your responsibility to ensure alld dependencies are met.
+The Realtime library for Java is downloadable as a JAR/AAR at our [Github releases page](https://github.com/ably/ably-java/releases).
+You can either download the full JAR/AAR which includes all dependencies, or just the library but it will be your responsibility to ensure all dependencies are met.

 Please refer to the [documentation](https://www.ably.io/documentation).

 ## Dependencies

 JRE 7 or later is required.
 Note that the [Java Unlimited JCE extensions](http://www.oracle.com/technetwork/java/javase/downloads/jce-7-download-432124.html) must be installed in the runtime environment.

+[Android SDK](https://developer.android.com/studio/index.html) 8 or later is required (Android).

 ## Building ##

-The library consists of a generic java library (in `lib/`) and a separate Android test project (in `android-test/`).
+The library consists of a java library (in `java/`) and a separate Android library (in `android/`).
-The base library jar is built with:
+The library jar is built with:

-    gradle lib:jar
+    gradle java:generateRelease

 There is also a task to build a fat jar containing the dependencies:

+    gradle java:fullJar

+The library aar is built with:

+    gradle android:assembleRelease

+Fat aar:

-    gradle fullJar
+    gradle android:assemble

 ## Tests

 Tests are based on JUnit, and there are separate suites for the REST and Realtime libraries, with gradle tasks:

+For java library:

+    gradle java:testRestSuite

-    gradle testRestSuite
+    gradle java:testRealtimeSuite

+For android library:

-    gradle testRealtimeSuite
+    gradle android:connectedCheck

 To run tests against a specific host, specify in the environment: